rmosolgo/graphql-ruby/guides/execution/migration.md

 ### Custom Introspection

 This _works_ but if you want custom authorization or any lazy values, see notes about that compatibility.

+If you're reimplementing default values, you'll need to add the corresponding `resolve_static: true` or `resolve_each: true` configurations.
+See the built-in type definitions under `GraphQL::Introspection` to get these configurations.

 ### Multiplex